johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Maize Plant Discipleship is probably ideal for discipleship groups of between eight to twelve people.
 This is small enough to grow together with a degree of intimacy; large enough for group members to explore discipleship commitment at their own pace.

 -	More than twelve?
-Consider forming more than one group and to begin forming disciples right away, by helping others to facilitate a group.
+Consider forming more than one group and begin forming disciples right away, by helping others to facilitate a group.

 ### Involving others ###